FlorianDialer/FloodPack/README.md

 - Package works only in UTF8 environment; certain Latin characters may cause errors (especially on Windows Operating Systems)

-- If Sentinel-2 tiles have a different CRS their is currently an issue with scene-mosaicking which might prevent AOI to be fully covered.
-If this is the case for you please try different tiles.
+- If Sentinel-2 tiles have a different CRS there is currently an issue with scene-mosaicking which might break functionality.
+If this is the case for you please try different tiles with same CRS.

 ## References